ComeDownToUs/nextbus-d3-renders/README.md

 This is something I'll fill in as I make compromises for convenience

 - Only install relevant D3 modules: I'm not familiar enough with D3 to know what I'd need other than D3 Geo at the moment
+- Use topojson for initial setup files to reduce the load
+- Use the listed stops from schedule requests in routes view as the actual returned stops are useless.
+Possibly genereate those stops into default json instead?

 # NextBus API Toolset